py563/py563.github.io/content/projects/creations/_index.md

 ---
-title: "Projects"
+title: "Creations"
 sitemap:
   priority: 0.5
 weight: 10
 ---

-A collection of websites on internet, that are designed, developed or maintianed by Prajwal.
-Their codebase is likely shared with the community as a repository on Github.
+A collection of websites on the internet, that prajwal as designed, developed, or supported.
+For the developer community, I have shared the codebase or a skeleton on a GitHub repository.